 However, don’t get too bogged down in internet connection and bandwidth minutia.
-Today, internet speeds are generally increasing, and 4G LTE can delier high-speed internet across much of the country.
-By 2018, having sufficient bandwidth for live stream video is easier than ever before!
+Today, internet speeds are generally increasing; 4G LTE can deliver high-speed internet across much of the country.
+In 2019, having sufficient bandwidth for live stream video is easier than ever before!

 Assembling equipment to live stream video on eLearning website

 Simple live video streaming is easy.
-All you need is a laptop, a smartphone, or a tablet with an integrated webcam and microphone, which are standard these days.
-Beyond your device, you’ll also need (at the minimum) free encoding software, like OBS Studio, or mobile apps.
+You just need a laptop, a smartphone, or a tablet with an integrated webcam and microphone, which are standard these days.
+Beyond your device, you’ll need (at the minimum) free encoding software, like OBS Studio, or mobile apps.

-However, if you want to do better quality streaming, you’ll likely need an external camera and microphone.
-In that case, here’s what’s involved in assembling equipment to live stream video on eLearning website:
+However, if you want to do higher-quality streaming, you’ll likely need an external camera and microphone.
+In that case, see below for what’s involved to live stream video on the eLearning website.